ehlui/walking4data-in-strava/README.md

 ## Configuration - SetUp

-You might need at first some environment variables or a *.venv* file at root.
+You might need at first some environment variables or a *.env* file at root.
+(There is a *template* sample also)

 - STRAVA_USER
 - STRAVA_PSW  (**It might be in base64 :D**)